P-p-H-d/mlib/README.md

 and it will work.
 There is no dependency (except some other headers of M\*LIB and the LIBC).

-One of M\*LIB's design key is to ensure safety.
+One of M\*LIB design key is to ensure safety.
 This is done by multiple means:

 * in debug mode, defensive programming is extensively used: the contracts of the function are checked, ensuring